YottaDB/YDBDoc/MessageRecovery/errors.rst

 FNOTONSYS, Function or special variable is not supported by this operating system

-Compile Time Error: This indicates that YottaDB encountered a function or special variable it cannot process on the current operating system.
+Compile Time Error: This indicates that YottaDB encountered a function or special variable that it could not process on the current operating system.

 Action: Some functions are not appropriate to all operating environments.
 Contact your YottaDB support channel if you have questions about how to accomplish a particular task.